 In addition, Google also announced that beginning in January 2017, the Chrome Version 56 browser will show a “not secure” notification next to any non-SSL pages that collect a password or credit card information, and Google could expand the “not secure” warning to encompass other web pages in the years to come.
 While the message does not impact most web pages currently, it will carry a strong message of warning to consumers about the need for secure transactions.

 What does this mean for your business?

 According to a Verizon data breach report, “The forecast average loss for a breach of 1,000 records is between $52,000 and $87,000.”
 A security breach not only hurts businesses in their pockets, but is damaging to the brand’s reputation.
-Many multi-location businesses have already been left scrambling to repair their brand reputation after a security breach.
-SSL technology will improve your SEO and SERP and signal to potential customers that you are serious about conducting business securely.
+Many multi-location businesses scramble to repair their brand reputation after a security breach.
+SSL technology will improve your SEO and SERP.
+This signals to potential customers that you are serious about conducting business securely.
 Having a HTTPS shows a degree of professionalism that reflects well on a major brand.

 Rio SEO recommends that enterprise brands take SSL implementation seriously.
 While it may require an investment of time and web development leg work, the future benefits will outweigh the costs.